-The nature of business requires today's leaders to acquire knowledge of the company’s business structure and develop a deeper understanding of business issues.
+The nature of business requires today's leaders to acquire a deeper, more detailed knowledge of the company’s business structure and develop a more in depth understanding of business issues.
 Increasingly, senior leaders are engaged in transacting business and interacting with stakeholders across the globe, they have direct or matrix reporting relationships which spread across the organization, necessitating change in leadership style based on the situation.

-In addition, expanding the network of professional contacts, increased openness, flexibility and reduced ethnocentrism are key to success in the global work environment.
+In addition, expanding the network of professional contacts, increased openness, flexibility and the abandonment of ethnocentrism are key to success in the global work environment.
 Leaders would do well to consider developing or enhancing some of these key competencies in the areas of business management, organizational leadership, learning and interpersonal skills to succeed in this ever changing environment.

 Alliances and Collaboration +

-The ability to foster relationships with a network of supporters and collaborators who influence the desired path forward and decisions made.
-This competency focuses on working across groups instead of silos in order to improve an Executive’s effectiveness as well as that of the larger collective group.
+The ability to foster relationships with a network of supporters and collaborators who influence the desired path forward and the decision making process.
+This skill focuses on working across groups instead of silos in order to improve an Executive’s effectiveness as well as that of the larger collective group.

 Cross-Cultural, Open and Flexible +

 The ability to embrace, understand, and accept cultural differences of team members, peers, and management.
-Additionally, this competency requires that executives openly encourage dialogue across cultures despite challenges of language, distance, norms, and communication styles.
-When this competency is mastered, leaders can guide their organizations towards a more open and sharing culture that can improve overall innovation and productivity.
+An additional requirement is that executives openly encourage dialogue across cultures despite challenges of language, distance, norms, and communication styles.
+When this skill is mastered, leaders can guide their organizations towards a more open and sharing culture that can improve overall innovation and productivity.

 Conflict Management +